JustinPealing/html-query-plan/README.md

 ## Building

-Run the following commands to output minified and unminified versions (on Windows):
+Run the following commands on Windows to output minified and unminified versions in the `dist` folder:

     npm run webpack
     set NODE_ENV=production